Chiral spin state and nematic ferromagnet in the spin-1 Kitaev-$\Gamma$ model: Model and Phase Diagram

 As can be seen from Fig.~\ref{FIG-WpSSF}(a), the Kitaev QSLs in both FM and AFM Kitaev limits are extremely vulnerable and they are ruined by a tiny $\Gamma$ interaction.
 Guided by the flux-like density $\langle\overline{W}_p\rangle$ and other quantities, we conclude that the QPTs from Kitaev QSLs to their neighboring phases occur when $\phi/\pi \approx$ 0.009 and 0.996, respectively.
 This indicates that the interval of the FM Kitaev QSL is smaller than its AFM analogy.
 We note that such an asymmetric stability of the Kitaev QSLs may relate to the interplay of the two flux-pair processes in which their magnitudes rely on the sign of the Kitaev interaction \cite{Zhang2021PRB}.
 By adding the $\Gamma$ interaction in the AFM Kitaev side, the ground state turns to be a magnetically ordered chiral spin state which occupies a significant portion of the phase diagram at $\phi/\pi \in (0.009, 0.445)$.
 It has a $1/3$ flux density and possesses pronounced peaks at $\textbf{K}$ and $\boldsymbol{\Gamma}'$ points (corners of the first and second Brillouin zones, respectively) in the reciprocal space.
-By contrast, when considering the $\Gamma$ interaction in the FM Kitaev side, there are two emergent nematic ferromagnets which break lattice-rotational symmetry and time-reversal symmetry simultaneously.
+By contrast, when considering the $\Gamma$ interaction in the FM Kitaev side, there are two emergent nematic ferromagnets which break lattice-rotational symmetry and time-reversal symmetry simultaneously but preserve translational invariance.
 The $C_3$ rotational symmetry breaking is manifested by the discrepant bond energies along the three bond directions.
 In addition, the peak at the $\boldsymbol{\Gamma}$ point is sizable and it survives even though the system size is infinite.
 The discrepancy of the two may lie in the orientation of the nematicity, which causes to different subleading peaks in the Brillouin zone, see Fig.~\ref{FIG-WpSSF}(c).
-The remaining phase in the phase diagram is a plausible disordered phase dubbed A$\Gamma$ phase.
-However, its nature is beyond the scope of this work.
+The remaining phase in the phase diagram is called A$\Gamma$ phase.
+We stress that it is merely one phase rather than a complicated region containing a few ones.
+Based on the behavior of the SSF at different system sizes and its comparison to the spin-$1/2$ analogy (see Appendix~\ref{appendixA}), we propose that it is a plausible disordered phase.
+However, the nature of A$\Gamma$ phase is beyond the scope of this work and deserves deeper investigation by large-scale many-body computations.